Marajó: History

-The island was the site of an advanced pre-Columbian society, the Marajoara culture, which existed from approximately 400 BC to 1600 AD.
+The island was the site of an advanced pre-Cabraline society, the Marajoara culture, which existed from approximately 400 BC to 1600 AD.
 The island has been a center of archaeological exploration and scholarship since the nineteenth century.
-Scholars from the 1980s forward have divided the pre-Columbian period into the Ananatuba phase (c.
-1100–c.
+Scholars from the 1980s forward have divided the pre-Cabraline period into the Ananatuba phase (c.
+1100 – c.
 200 BC), the Mangueiras phase (c.
-1000 BC–c.
+1000 BC – c.
 100 AD), the Formiga phase (c.
 100-400 AD), the Marajoará phase (c.
 400-1200 AD), and the Aruã phase (1200-1500 AD).

-Since the 1990s, there has been debate over the origins and sophistication of Marajó's pre-Columbian society.
+Since the 1990s, there has been debate over the origins and sophistication of Marajó's pre-Cabraline society.
 Based on fieldwork in the 1940s and 1950s, the archaeologist Betty Meggers initially argued that the Marajoara culture had been founded by emigrants from the Andes and that the society steadily declined until its final collapse at approximately 1400 AD, due to the Marajó's poor soil fertility and other environmental factors.
 Megger's hypotheses subsequently became associated with environmental determinism.
 Her theory has since been rejected, however, by the archaeologist Anna Curtenius Roosevelt, who re-excavated Marajó in the 1980s.
 According to Roosevelt, the Marajoara culture developed independently within the Amazon and featured both intensive subsistence agriculture and major public works.

 Roosevelt estimated that Marajó may have had a population of more than 100,000 people at its peak.
 The population lived in homes with tamped earth floors, organized themselves into matrilineal clans, and divided tasks by sex, age, and skill level.

 The arrival of Europeans in the sixteenth century was catastrophic to the indigenous population of the island; 90% died due to high mortality from Eurasian infectious diseases; they lacked immunity against these diseases that had become endemic in Eurasian cities.